kingtusks/nlops/README.md

 /ops check disk usage
 ```

-The bot status updates every 30 seconds with live CPU, RAM, and disk stats from your server.
+The bot status bar updates every 30 seconds with live CPU, RAM, and disk stats from your server.

 ## project structure